fedoranimus/todoist-api/source/includes/_users.md

-is_biz_admin | Whether the user is a business account administrator (a `true` or `false` value). business_account_id | The id of the user's business account (a unique number). image_id | The id of the user's avatar (a unique string hash value). beta | Whether the user is in beta status (where `1` is true and `0` is false). is_dummy | Whether the user is a dummy user (where `1` is true and `0` is false). join_date | The date when the user joined Todoist.
+is_biz_admin | Whether the user is a business account administrator (a `true` or `false` value). business_account_id | The id of the user's business account (a unique number). image_id | The id of the user's avatar (a unique string hash value). avatar_small | The link to a 35x35 pixels image of the user's avatar (a string URL). avatar_medium | The link to a 60x60 pixels image of the user's avatar (a string URL). avatar_big | The link to a 195x195 pixels image of the user's avatar (a string URL). avatar_s640 | The link to a 640x640 pixels image of the user's avatar (a string URL). theme | The currently selected Todoist theme (a number between `0` and `10`). guide_mode | Whether guide is enabled or not (a `true` or `false` value). restriction | Used internally for any special restrictions that apply to the user. features | Used internally for any special features that apply to the user. beta | Whether the user is in beta status (where `1` is true and `0` is false). is_dummy | Whether the user is a dummy user (where `1` is true and `0` is false). join_date | The date when the user joined Todoist.